-Trying my hand at growing a 6-in-1 Espalier Apple Tree in a Container.
-This amazing tree has 3 tiers with 6 varieties of apples grafted onto a central stem!
+Trying to grow this amazing 6-in-1 Espalier Apple Tree in a Container.
+It has 3 tiers with 6 varieties of apples grafted onto a central stem!

 Of late we have been researching plants we can grow in containers and it has opened up a whole new world to us.
 We have always wanted to grow our own fruit trees but full size fruit trees can be a pain once the novelty wears off.
 Fortunately, this season places like Home Depot and Lowes brought in lots of miniature/dwarf fruit trees which our research shows can be successfully grown in containers.
 Imagine an orchard of fruit trees on your patio!
 It was a delicious thought!
 We have nothing to lose.
 We’ll take the chance and give it a try.

 Our first two fruit trees in containers were these Miniature Peach Trees.
 It is a delight to watch them grow.
 The peaches are getting larger by the day.
 We lost a few fruits, thin out others, but there are still lots of peaches on the tree.
 Can’t wait for them to grown even larger!

 While strolling through the fruit tree section of Home Depot shortly after we purchased those miniature peach trees, we chance upon this amazing 6-in-1 Espalier Apple Tree.
 Initially, I thought there is just one variety of apples on the tree but upon closer inspection, the different colored tags revealed 6 different varieties on that one tree!
 I have always been fascinated with espalier trees and could not pass up the chance to bring this beauty home.
 We had the perfect spot in our backyard for it.

 The 6 Different Varieties of Apples on This Tree